Visakhapatnam–Chennai Central Express

-The 22801 / 02 Visakhapatnam–Chennai Central Express is an express express train belonging to East Coast Railway zone and 22869/70 Visakhapatnam–Chennai Central Superfast Express train belonging to South Coast Railway zone of Indian Railways that runs between and in India.
+The 22801 / 02 Visakhapatnam–Chennai Central Express is an express train belonging to East Coast Railway zone and 22869/70 Visakhapatnam–Chennai Central Superfast Express train belonging to South Coast Railway zone of Indian Railways that runs between and in India.

 It operates as train number 22801 from Visakhapatnam to Chennai Centralvia New Guntur and as train number 22802 in the reverse direction.
 Similarly train number 22869 from Visakhapatnam to Chennai Central are serving the states of Andhra Pradesh & Tamil Nadu.

 Coaches

 The 22801 / 02 Visakhapatnam–Chennai Central Express has one AC 2-tier, three AC 3-tier, 7 sleeper class, six general unreserved & two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car.

 Similarly the 22869 / 70 Visakhapatnam–Chennai Central SF Express has one AC 2-tier, four AC 3-tier, 8 sleeper class, six general unreserved & two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car.